cloudflare/cloudflare-docs/content/magic-firewall/how-to/add-rules.md

 ## API

-The following section has several examples of how to use the API to perform certain actions.
+Below, you can find examples of how to use the API to perform certain actions.

 {{<Aside type="warning" header="Warning">}}